30 Shocking Food Fails That Went Viral on Facebook

 #6

-Eating stinky food is a great reminder of how much smell affects taste.
-As mentioned earlier, strong-smelling cheeses may taste good, but many people just can’t get past the odor.
+Eating stinky food is the perfect reminder of how much smell shapes the way we taste.
+Like we said earlier, strong-smelling cheeses might taste amazing, but a lot of people just can’t get past that funky odor.

-Another example is nattō, a fermented soybean dish from Japan.
-It’s known for its slimy texture and pungent smell — not exactly what most people expect for breakfast.
-Still, in Japan, it’s a common healthy breakfast food, packed with nutrients and protein.
+Another good example is nattō, a fermented soybean dish from Japan.
+It’s sticky, slimy, and has a strong smell — definitely not what most people picture when they think of breakfast.
+But in Japan, it’s actually a popular healthy breakfast food, loaded with protein, probiotics, and nutrients.

 #7